 - completed Research Leave Supplement Application Form

-- a copy of the award letter and budget from the funding agency that indicates the amount and duration of the fellowship
+- copy of the award letter and budget from the funding agency that indicates the amount and duration of the fellowship

-- If the fellowship is not from an agency in list 1a, 1b, or 2 (above), the application should include documentation from the chair/director or other faculty member familiar with the fellowship that describes the prestige of the fellowship.
+- If the fellowship is not from an agency in list 1, 2, or 3 (above), the application should include jutification from the chair/unit head.

 Final Project Report: